-There were six global climate models (GCMs,) run for the recent IPCC Fourth Assessment (IPCC 2007) using the A2 and B1 emission scenarios, were employed to assess climate changes and their impacts for the 2008 California Climate Change Assessment.
-For the assessment, the NCAR Parallel Climate Model (PCM), the NOAA Geophysical Fluids Dynamics Laboratory (GFDL) version 2.1, the NCAR Community Climate Model (CCSM), the Max Plank Institute's ECHAM3, the Japanese Model for Interdisciplinary Research on Climate (MIROC), and the French Centre National de Recherches Météorologiques (CNRM) models were selected.
-The set of GCM's expand the ones used in the 2006 California Scenarios Assessment.
+For the 2009 California Climate Change Assessment, six global climate models (GCMs) were selected from the suite of GCMs available from the IPCC Fourth Assessment (IPCC 2007), as well as two emissions scenarios from the Fourth Assessment, the A2 and B1 emissions scenarios.
+The six GCMs are the NCAR Parallel Climate Model (PCM), the NOAA Geophysical Fluids Dynamics Laboratory (GFDL) version 2.1, the NCAR Community Climate Model (CCSM), the Max Plank Institute's ECHAM3, the Japanese Model for Interdisciplinary Research on Climate (MIROC), and the French Centre National de Recherches Météorologiques (CNRM) model..